Advanced search

 IgG trough levels should be measured and assessed in conjunction with the incidence of infection.
 To reduce the rate of bacterial infections, it may be necessary to increase the dosage and aim for higher trough levels.

-Secondary immunodeficiencies (as defined in 4.1.)
+Replacement therapy in secondary immunodeficiencies (as defined in 4.1.)

-The recommended dose is 0.2-0.4 g/kg every three to four weeks.
+The recommended dose is 0.2-0.4 g/kg every 3-4 weeks.

 IgG trough levels should be measured and assessed in conjunction with the incidence of infection.
 Dose should be adjusted as necessary to achieve optimal protection against infections, an increase may be necessary in patients with persisting infection; a dose decrease can be considered when the patient remains infection free.